 Top 10 Quirks of Caffeine

-- Cardiovascular Problems-Caffeine increases heart rate, elevates blood pressure and can contribute to the development of heart disease.
-Caffeine is also linked to coronary vasospasms, which cause 20% of all fatal heart attacks that kill otherwise perfectly healthy people.
+- Cardiovascular Problems: Caffeine increases heart rate, elevates blood pressure and can contribute to the development of heart disease.
+It is also linked to coronary vasospasms, which cause 20% of all fatal heart attacks that kill otherwise perfectly healthy people.

-- Emotional Disturbances-Irritability, anxiety. attention disorders and depression are the mood disturbances associated with caffeine consumption.
-Caffeine actually decreases blood flow to the brain by as much as 30% and negatively affects memory and mental performance.
+- Emotional Disturbances: Irritability, anxiety, attention disorders and depression are the mood disturbances associated with caffeine consumption.
+It actually decreases blood flow to the brain by as much as 30% and negatively affects memory and mental performance.

-- Gastrointestinal Problems-Some people experience a burning sensation in their stomach after drinking coffee because it increases the secretion of hydrochloric acid-leading to an increased risk for ulcers.
-Coffee (and decaff coffee) can also lead to heartburn and gasto-esophageal reflux disease since it reduces pressure on the valve between the stomach and the esophagus so that the acidic contents of the stomach pass up to the esophagus.
+- Gastrointestinal Problems: Some people experience a burning sensation in their stomach after drinking coffee because it increases the secretion of hydrochloric acid-leading to an increased risk for ulcers.
+Coffee (and decaf coffee) can also lead to heartburn and gastro-esophageal reflux disease since it reduces pressure on the valve between the stomach and the esophagus so that the acidic contents of the stomach pass up to the esophagus.

-- Male Health Problems-Eliminating coffee and caffeine has been shown to reduce the risk for prostate and urinary problems.
+- Male Health Problems: Eliminating coffee has been shown to reduce the risk for prostate and urinary problems.

-- Female Health Problems-PMS, osteoporosis, infertility problems, fibrocystic breast disease, miscarriage, low birth weight and menopausal problems (hot flashes) are all exacerbated by caffeine consumption.
-Women on birth control pills are particularly at risk since they tend to have a decreased ability to detoxify caffeine.
+- Female Health Problems: PMS, osteoporosis, infertility problems, fibrocystic breast disease, miscarriage, low birth weight and menopausal problems (hot flashes) are all exacerbated by caffeine consumption.
+Women on birth control pills are particularly at risk since they tend to have a decreased ability to detoxify.

-- Aging-Many people find that as they age, their tolerance for caffeine decreases.
+- Aging: Many people find that as they age, their tolerance decreases.

 Top 10 Perks of Caffeine

-- Alertness-Even low doses (100 milligrams) makes people more alert.
+- Alertness: Even low doses (100 milligrams) make people more alert.

-- Reduce Muscle Pain-Caffeine may stimulate the release of B-endorphins and hormones that aliviate discomfort and pain.
+- Reduced Muscle Pain: Caffeine may stimulate the release of B-endorphins and hormones that alleviate discomfort and pain.

-- Increases your Antioxidants Intake-Antioxidants in caffeine help stabilize free radicals and stop them from doing damage.
+- Increases your Antioxidant Intake: Antioxidants in caffeine help stabilize free radicals and stop them from doing damage.
 If a free radical is formed in a cell and nothing is done, it can damage the DNA of the cell.

-- Dodge Diseases-Caffeine keeps the dopamine molecules active, preventing Parkinson’s and Alzheimer’s disease.
+- Dodge Diseases: It keeps the dopamine molecules active, preventing Parkinson’s and Alzheimer’s disease.

-- Asthma Relief-Caffeine may be therapeutic for asthma patients.
+- Asthma Relief: It may be therapeutic for asthma patients.